realrolfje/munin-plugins/README.md

 *To get the MikroTik plugins working:*
 - Install snpget with `sudo apt-get install snmp`
+- Install the MIB downloader with `sudo apt-get install snmp-mibs-downloader`.
+You need this to make the snmpget tool in the scripts able to translate the human-readable MIB strings into those awful snmp v2 iso OiD strings.
 - Add your MikroTik to the `/etc/hosts` file so you can refer to it with a nice name:
   `192.168.88.1 mymikrotik`
 - Add the network name of the MikroTik to your symlink, like so: